dirac-institute/kbmod/README.md

 ## Setup

+After cloning the repository and moving into it's directory, run ```git submodule init``` followed by ```git submodule update``` to download pybind11

-Build the python module by running ```cmake ./``` followed by ```make``` from inside the search/pybinds folder
+The path to cuda's installation directories can be modified in CMakeLists.txt Build the python module by running ```cmake ./``` followed by ```make``` from inside the search/pybinds folder

 Then in the root directory run ```source setup.bash```